martinit18/nested_fit/README.md

 The present version is 5.3.1\
 New features:
+- New jupyter notebooks running in Google Colab
 - New innterpolation functions in python library
 - Live display when sampling from python.
 Works in console and jupyter notebooks.
 - Live display featured maximum likelihood prediction plot.